bonsai-rx/docs/articles/documentation-style-guide.md

 # Documentation Style Guide

-Clear, well-organized documentation helps everyone understand package functionality, integrate it into their workflows, and troubleshoot effectively.

-Through our experience documenting Bonsai, we've established several best practices for presenting information, which are outlined here alongside practical methods for implementation in [docfx](./documentation-docfx.md).
+Through our experience documenting Bonsai, we have established a set of recommended practices for presenting information, which are outlined here alongside practical methods for implementation in [docfx](./documentation-docfx.md).
 This document is intended as a living resource, open to feedback and continuous improvement, rather than a static guide.
 Click on the `Edit this page` button or raise an issue on the [bonsai-docs](https://github.com/bonsai-rx/docs/issues) repository if you have a suggestion.

 ## Article organization